lukegcollins/hardhat-company-docs/Task 2.3P - Company Objectives and Structure/Hardhat Enterprises - S&O.md

 The NASA Protocol Exploits project consists of a team of students that aim to evaluate and investigate the current implementation of the Interplanetary Overlay Network (ION) environment provided by the NASA JPL team.
 The motivation behind this project stems from the sensitive nature of data communicated over satellites, which typically have ‘security’ low on the priority list.
 Our overall goal is to analyze the source code and environment to identify various vulnerabilities in the protocols and systems used for space communications and to ultimately document successful exploitations, the methodologies behind them, and potential remedies.

 #### Aims for Trimester
 The NASA Protocol Exploits team aims to advance the project in three different areas over T3 of 2022.
-The three areas the project seeks to improve are as follows;

-**Static Code Analysis** - The static analysis team, given the nature of work, carried out in previous trimesters and the list of vulnerabilities generated via automated vulnerability/defect services such as Coverity.
+The three areas the project seeks to improve are as follows; **Static Code Analysis** - Given the nature of work, the static analysis team carried out in previous trimesters and the list of vulnerabilities generated via automated vulnerability/defect services such as Coverity.
 The group aims to work through the highest-priority vulnerabilities and document their findings alongside reviewing several aspects of the environment's source code.
 Some tasks include but are not limited to:
   * Reporting on the validity of previously detected vulnerabilities.
   * Reporting the potential impact of such vulnerabilities.
   * Providing potential remedies and/or code fixes.